-Continuous biomolecular monitoring can be applied for early warning and closed-loop control purposes.
-In early warning, the level of an analyte (= a molecule of interest) is continuously monitored and action is taken when the level passes a threshold.
-Closed-loop control refers to continuous adaptations controlled by a continuous data input.
-These functionalities are interesting for real-time biological studies, patient care, and industrial and environmental monitoring.
+Continuous monitoring sensors are applied for early warning and closed-loop control purposes.
+In early warning, the level of a signal is continuously monitored and action is taken when the level passes a threshold.
+Closed-loop control refers to continuous adaptations controlled by a continuous stream of measurement data.

-CONTINUOUS BIOCHEMICAL MONITORING IS ALREADY COMMERCIALLY AVAILABLE FOR GLUCOSE, WHY NOT YET FOR OTHER ANALYTES?
+SENSORS FOR CONTINUOUS GLUCOSE MONITORING ARE COMMERCIALLY AVAILABLE; WHY NOT YET FOR OTHER ANALYTES?

-Sensors for continuous glucose monitoring (CGM) are commercially available from several companies.
-However, the underlying sensing principle (enzyme-based electrochemical detection) is not generally applicable for the monitoring of other molecules, such as proteins, peptides, small molecules, drugs, and nucleic acids.
-New generic technologies are needed that are suited for a wide range of molecules and molecular concentrations.
+Commercial glucose sensors are based on enzyme-based electrochemical detection.
+This measurement principle is not generally applicable for the monitoring of other molecules such as proteins, peptides, small molecules, drugs, and nucleic acids.
+A new generic technology is needed, suited for a wide range of molecules and corresponding concentrations.

 Techniques with single-molecule resolution record digital signals from interactions between individual biomolecules.
 Statistical analysis of the data allows one to extract detailed characteristics, such as kinetic properties, distributions, different populations, and rare events.
 This information helps to achieve high sensitivity, specificity, precision, accuracy, and robustness.

-WHAT COULD A BPM BIOSENSING SYSTEM LOOK LIKE?
+WHAT WILL A BPM BIOSENSING SYSTEM LOOK LIKE?

-HOW LONG CAN A BIOSENSOR CARTRIDGE BE USED?
+HOW LONG CAN A BPM SENSOR BE USED?

 The BPM sensing principle is reversible and does not consume or produce any reagents, so it is suited for continuous measurements over long durations.
 However, when a sensor is exposed to a fluid over long durations, components of the fluid can irreversibly stick to surfaces and particles, which can affect the sensor performance.
-Such changes can be reduced by applying anti-fouling coatings and sample preprocessing.
-For the moment, we aim to develop sensor cartridges that can continuously operate for 24 hours without interruption.
+The operational lifetime of a cartridge will depend on the composition of the fluid, the applied sample preprocessing, and the used anti-fouling coatings.
+We presently perform studies aiming for operational lifetimes on the order of days.

 IS THE BPM BIOSENSING PRINCIPLE SUITED FOR MINIATURIZATION?

-The individual BPM sensor particles yield sizable optical signals, which facilitates the miniaturization of the reader instrument.
-In the future, we expect that the sensors can become so small that they may even be suited for on-body applications.
+The individual particles of a BPM sensor yield sizable optical signals.
+This facilitates the miniaturization of the reader system.
+We expect that the BPM sensor system can become a wearable device in the future.